acli/Macbook_misc/README.md

 fanspeed
 --------
-This is a wrapper to [smc(8)](https://github.com/hholtmann/smcFanControl/tree/master/smc-command) that gets and sets the fan speed (by twiddling F0Tg and FS!).
+This Perl script is a wrapper to [smc(8)](https://github.com/hholtmann/smcFanControl/tree/master/smc-command) that gets and sets the fan speed (by twiddling F0Tg and FS!).
 It only knows about the first fan, if your Mac has more than one.